qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/index1.rst

 Manual 1.2
 **********

 <note>This is preliminary documentation for an unreleased qooxdoo version.
-You might be interested in consulting the documentation of <:documentation|released versions>.</note>
+You might be interested in consulting the documentation of :doc:`released versions <:documentation>`.</note>

 ::

     qx.Class.define("qx.MyClass", {
       construct: function() {
         this.initMyProperty([1, 2, 4, 8]);